 It is not necessary to do everything based on SWOT analysis’ results or do everything as per the order.
 Put each one (Strengths – Weaknesses – Opportunities – Threats) in the list as per the level of importance.
 Thus, you could highlight your greatest strengths and rectify your biggest weakness first.

-It is advised to avoid responding to every weakness with an excuse.
+It is advisable to refrain from responding to every weakness with an excuse.
 You can only resolve problems in your law firm when you actually acknowledge them as problems.

 Consider Adopting Technology

 Artificial Intelligence (AI) has been helping the legal industry in managing specific tasks, such as reviewing documents, which is actually called technology-assisted review (TAR), legal research, legal document, contract analysis, proofreading, and organizing documents.

 Not just this, AI-powered software can also help you ensure that the data you are using for SWOT analysis is accurate and authentic.

 Know Your Competitive Advantage

 Regardless of the reason behind conducting a SWOT analysis, you should know if your firm is giving a tough competition to competitor firms or not.
 Recognize the critical points of services you offer, especially those that your competitors are unable to.

 Know Where The Informative Data Is